Generative Social Choice: Second Component: Empirical Validation of Queries

-To evaluate this implementation of the discriminative query, we study how well it predicts a participant's rating of an example statement when the other five example statements are included in the prompt. \Cref{fig:dis-queries} displays the result of this analysis, for all 100 participants and all 6 choices of held-out statement (hence a total of 600 datapoints).
-Specifically, both subfigures compare the actual agreement rating given by the participant (row) with the predicted ratings (column) produced by GPT-4.
-The subfigures differ in that \cref{subfig:dis-queries_gpt4_base} shows the average distributions, whereas \cref{subfig:dis-queries_expected_value} gives a histogram when these distributions are collapsed to their expected values.
+{To evaluate this discriminative-query implementation, we measure how accurately it predicts a participant's rating of a randomly-chosen example statement {(holding out this statement in the prompt, but including the other four example statements)}. \Cref{fig:boxplot_disc_generation} displays the result of this analysis, for all 100 participants and all {5 choices of held-out statement (hence a total of 500 data points)}.
+We observe that the means of the predictions are roughly calibrated, and that the 25th, 50th, and 75th percentile of the prediction distribution increase with the ground-truth rating.
+The mean absolute error of the predicted rating is 0.93, less than one point on the 7-point scale.}

-The pronounced diagonal in \cref{subfig:dis-queries_gpt4_base} indicates that the generated rating distributions concentrate around the true rating.
-Predictions are typically within one step of the true rating, and there is no clear bias.

-Since our implementation of the discriminative query returns only the expected value of these distributions, \cref{subfig:dis-queries_expected_value} relates more directly to the performance of our democratic process.
-Again, there appears to be a clear linear relationship between true ratings and predictions.
-However, there appears to be a bias towards non-extreme ratings.
-This is not surprising, since, for example, a statement with a ground-truth rating of 4 (“perfectly”) can be under- but not overestimated.
-Fortunately, \cref{alg:cjr} is unaffected by monotone transformations of the rating scale.
-Hence, all we need for our democratic process to work is that there be a monotone relation between the true rating and the output of $\disquery{\cdot}{\cdot}$, which appears to be the case from \cref{subfig:dis-queries_expected_value}, up to some noise.

-These results suggest that our LLM-based implementation of the discriminative query successfully extrapolates participants' preferences to new statements.
-This implementation provides a good approximation to the idealized $\disquery{\cdot}{\cdot}$ and we will hence use it in our democratic process.
+{ Since our democratic process is unaffected by monotone transformations of the rating scale, what matters is that the order of the predicted ratings is close to the order of the true ratings.
+To assess this, we consider pairs of predictions (each corresponding to a participant $i$ and a held-out statement $\alpha$) and check if $\disquery{i_1}{\alpha_1}$, $\disquery{i_2}{\alpha_2}$ have the same order as $u_{i_1}(\alpha_1)$, $u_{i_2}(\alpha_2)$.
+Across all pairs with different ground-truth ratings, our discriminative query correctly orders 86.7\% (counting ties as one-half), far exceeding the 50\% accuracy of a constant predictor. \Cref{fig:comparisons_disc_generation} breaks down this analysis based on the pair of ground-truth ratings.
+We see that errors become less prevalent as we move away from the diagonal, which means that the discriminative query rarely produces the wrong ordering when the ground-truth ratings differ by more than one rating step.

+One might wonder if this accuracy is explained by our query merely distinguishing popular from unpopular statements (or participants inclined to give high ratings from those who are not), but this is not the case: when restricted to comparison pairs involving the same statement or the same participant, the accuracy remains about the same (83.3\% and 87.4\%, respectively), which shows that our discriminative query indeed captures the interaction between participant and rated statement. }